NHERI-SimCenter/SimCenterBootcamp2020/sphynx/source/assignment_C5.rst

 Step 3: Build a Tapis app
 -------------------------

 A Tapis **apps** is a containerized application.
 Each app has a description that describes it's name, inputs and parameters.
 This description can be obtained using the **tapis apps show** command.
-The description contains information about where the container for the application resides, inputs and outputs, information about the execution system on which the app will run and  and information about a bash script, typically called **wrapper.sh**.
+The description contains information about where the container for the application resides, inputs and outputs, information about the execution system on which the app will run and information about a bash script, typically called **wrapper.sh**.
 The bash script is the srcipt that is run when the application is started running at a HPC resource.
-The will have access to all the files in the app container when it is run as well as all files and directories provided through the **inputs**.
+The bash script will have access to all the files in the app container when it is run as well as all files and directories provided through the **inputs**.

-We are going a develop tapis container application and we are going to use some tapis apps and files comamnds to do so.
+We are going a develop a tapis container application and we are going to use some tapis apps and files comamnds to do so.
 To build our app, like all programmers do, we are going to start by cloning an existing one that has similar inputs to the one we want, basically an input directory and a parameter.
-We will name the app **mpiCompileRun** and associate it with the exe srvice we created in exercise 1.
+We will name the app **mpiCompileRun** and associate it with the exe service we created in exercise 1.
 (You will need the name).
 Use the following command to see what is needed.

-The app we have in mind is one that will compile a program we have uploaded **piMPI.c** say and run it.
-The wrapper will utilize two variables **programFile**, the name of the file to compile and run, and **inputDirectory** the location of directory containg the file.
+The app we have in mind is one that will compile a program we have uploaded **piMPI.c** and run it.
+The wrapper will utilize two variables **programFile**, the name of the file to compile and run, and **inputDirectory** the location of the directory containg the file.
 A wrapper.sh file for this purpose is shown below.
 Line 1 through 4 and 13 through 17 are required for Tapis.
-The other lines are linux commands you have been using, module load to load the intel compiler, we next change directory to inputDirectory, and finally compile the program and then run it  with **ibrun**:
+The other lines are linux commands you have been using, module load to load the intel compiler, we next change the directory to the inputDirectory, and finally compile the program and then run it  with **ibrun**:

 .. literalinclude:: ./assignments/c5/wrapper.sh
   :linenos: